Beryl Anthony Jr.

 Beryl Franklin Anthony Jr. (February 21, 1938 – January 11, 2025) was an American lawyer and politician who represented Arkansas in the United States House of Representatives for seven terms from 1979 to 1993.

 Early life and education

 Anthony was born in El Dorado, Arkansas, the son of Oma Lee Roark and Beryl Franklin Anthony.
 He attended the Union County public schools, graduating from El Dorado High School in 1956.
-In 1961, he received a Bachelor of Science and Bachelor of Arts degrees from the University of Arkansas, Fayetteville where he became a member of the Sigma Chi fraternity.
+In 1961, he received a Bachelor of Science and Bachelor of Arts degrees from the University of Arkansas where he became a member of the Sigma Chi fraternity.
 He obtained a Juris Doctor from the same university in 1963.

 Legal career prior to Congress

 Anthony was admitted to the Arkansas bar in 1963 and began practice in El Dorado.
 He became assistant attorney general from 1964 to 1965; deputy prosecuting attorney in Union County from 1966 to 1970; prosecuting attorney for the 13th Judicial District from 1971 to 1976, and legal counsel to Anthony Forest Products Co. in 1977.
 He started his own private practice of law in 1977.